August 2020 WAQRR Webinar Impacts of COVID-19

 This webinar will discuss the Washington Alliance of Quality Recovery Residences (WAQRR) accreditation.
 We will discuss the benefits to a sober housing program acquiring this accreditation.
 This webinar will discuss the process to becoming a fully accredited house.
 We will also be discussing the different levels of care in the WAQRR accreditation.

-October 2020 Licensing and Medicare
+October 2020 Licensing and Medicaid Reimbursement

 f your organization offers specific services to residents, WA state licensure may be a great way to serve more residents and even receive reimbursement from Medicaid.
 Residence providers who operate homes within the NARR levels III and IV may be eligible for licensure and medicaid funding.
 Come learn more about levels of care and what's involved in being licensed by the state.